tanmoy20005/ATM_SIMULATOR/README.md

 # Smart ATM Simulator

-A simple, console-based ATM machine simulation application built using C++.
-This project was created to demonstrate foundational coding principles, focusing heavily on Object-Oriented Programming (OOP) and persistent file-handling systems.
+A simple,console-based ATM machine simulation application built using C++.This project was created to demonstrate foundational coding principles,focusing heavily on Object-Oriented Programming (OOP) and persistent file-handling systems.

----

 ## 🚀 Key Features